ashsiv/CarND-Kidnapped-Vehicle-Project/README.md

 The inputs to the sparse localizer are
 1. Initial noisy GPS estimate of the initial location of the vehicle.
 2. Map of the initial GPS estimate location
-3. Noisy sensor/control data (velocity and yaw rate), observations at each time step.
+3. Noisy sensor/control data (velocity and yaw rate), observations (LIDAR sensor) at each time step.

 Using the above information, a 2 dimensional particle filter is implemented in C++ to estimate the location of the vehicle.